Arkar-Aung/custom-crud-library-for-codeigniter/README.md

 Get
 ===
-Get makes you sligtly confusing to you .
+Get makes you sligtly confuse to you .
 But don't worry .
 I'll explain you as much as I can .
 Basic syntax is ..

 		$this->crud->get($table_name,$where,$rule,$join);